japanoise/tewibot/README.md

 - Fast and light on resources
 - Setting and getting waifus and children
 - Getting/giving `comfort`s
-- Three genders (male, female, non-binary with singular they) - no misgendering or your money back!
+- Four genders (male, female, non-binary with singular they or it) - no misgendering or your money back!
 - On-line help system - use the `help` command
 - Set your own unique nickname with the bot, independant from your Discord username
 - Remembers your nickname, gender, and family across servers